ailintom/umschriftpy/README.md

 # >>> ['ꜣw-ꞽb', 'ꜥꜣ-ptḥ', 'nfr-ḥtp', 'ḏḥwtꞽ-nfr']
 ```

+## Why a transliteration/transcription library?

+When dealing with Egyptological transliteration/transcription in database projects, one is faced with several difficulties.
+While some projects use Unicode for transliteration/transcription, others still use legacy fonts.
+There are also different variants of Unicode-based encoding (different codepoints for aleph, ayin and yod), not to mention different systems of transliteration traditionally used in the discipline (*ꞽ* or *j*; *q* or *ḳ*; *ṯ/d/ḏ*0 or *č/ṭ/č̣*), which makes it difficult to match transliterations across databases.
+Database systems and standard programming language libraries do not natively allow sorting of Egyptological transliteration/transcription values.
+Irregularities sometimes occur when programmably comparing Egyptological transliterations/transcriptions.
+I think that one possible way to streamline the processing of Egyptological transliteration/transcription in digital projects is to develop dedicated libraries for this particular task.
+Ideally, these libraries should be ported to a variety of programming languages used in digital Egyptology to serve as building elements for different applications.

 ## Disclaimer and acknowledgements
 The current preliminary version is merely a proof of concept.